MODM coordination of clinical studies

 - Regulatory environment for clinical trials

-- Pharmacovigilance, serious and non-serious adverse reactions
+- Pharmacovigilance, serious and non-serious adverse events

 - Operational planning

-- Lectures, tutorials and projects supervised by professionals.
+- Lectures, tutorials, and projects supervised by professionals.

-Assessment methods :Written test - Case study
+Assessment methods:Written exam – Case study

 Speakers